MayaPosch/NymphCast/doc/nymphcast_v0.1_goals_and_testing_requirements.md

 ## 1. Requirements ##

-There are three distinct target groups for NymphCast, one pertaining to NymphCast Audio - the audio-only version - and NymphCast, which is the superset of NymphCast Audio by also adding video support.
-Finally there is the Player component, as a demonstrator of the NymphCast SDK.
+There are four distinct groups within NymphCast, one pertaining to **NymphCast Audio** (NC-A) - the audio-only version - and **NymphCast** (NC), which is the superset of NymphCast Audio that adds video support.
+There is the **Player** (NCP) component as the third item, as a demonstrator of the NymphCast SDK.

+Finally, there is the **NymphCast MediaServer** (NCMS), which is both a client and server, allowing control by an NCP to independently stream content to an NC-A or NC instance.

 **1.1.
 NymphCast Audio**

 NymphCast Audio mode is created by disabling video output in the NymphCast server's configuration file.
-This disables the screensaver feature, and any media file with a video track will only play the audio track.
+This also disables the screensaver feature, and any media file with a video track will only play the audio track.

 This mode has the following **requirements**:

 1. Play back any media file for which the codec is supported by ffmpeg.
 2. Support streaming media via any ffmpeg-supported format.
-3. Support AngelScript-based extensions ('*NymphCast apps*') that use the app extension API (see AngelScript extension API reference) provided by the NymphCast server.
+3. Support AngelScript-based extensions ('*NymphCast apps*') that use the app extension API (see AngelScript extension API reference) provided by the NymphCast server. => Preview in v0.1, targeting v0.2 for release.
-4. Support the full NymphCast protocol (see NymphCast protocol documentation).

 **1.2.
 NymphCast**